rpunt/f1apireader/README.md

   fmt.Println("err:", err)
 }

-# Write the TLA for the winning driver back to teh Race_Status struct
+# Write the TLA for the winning driver back to the Race_Status struct

 for _, event := range race.SeasonContext.Timetables {
   if event.Description == "Race" {